1743 – Sons of Pierre de la Vérendrye were the ﬁrst recorded white men to see the Rockies.

 1826 – Upper Canada was made a separate diocese by the Pope, with Kingston as its seat.

 1847 – Nova Scotia appointed a committee to study postal operations.
 Its report resulted in a special conference arranged by Lord Elgin.
-This led to standardization of postal services in the Maritime Provinces and Canada.
+This led to the standardization of postal services in the Maritime Provinces and Canada.

 1854 – The Great Western Railway opened between London and Windsor, Ontario.